401K Rollovers & 401K Rollover Options

 When you leave a job, you may not realize that the money in your employer-sponsored 401K plan can leave with you.
 A 401K rollover allows you to transfer your balance into another retirement account — like an individual retirement account (IRA) or your new employer’s 401K plan — all while still keeping the money tax-deferred.

-For many people, the best choice is to convert a 401K into an IRA, which will open the door to more investment choices.
+For many people, the best choice may be to convert a 401K into an IRA, which will open the door to more investment choices.
 Of course, you can also leave your 401K with your old employer, if you’re happy with their plan.
 However, if you do that, you won’t be able to make additional contributions to it.
-A 401K grows 3 ways.
+Most 401Ks have the ability to grow 3 ways.
 Your payroll contributions, investment appreciation and employer matching contributions.

 The three main types of 401K rollovers are: